-As of December 31, 2016, we had interest rate cap agreements outstanding to manage the interest rate risk on Warehouse Facility II and Warehouse Facility V. However, as of December 31, 2016, there was no floating debt outstanding under either facility.
+As of December 31, 2017, we had interest rate cap agreements outstanding to manage the interest rate risk on Warehouse Facility II, Warehouse Facility IV, Warehouse Facility VII.
+However, as of December 31, 2017, there was no floating rate debt outstanding under these facilities.